elbombardi/squrl/docs/03_installation_usage/README.md

    redirection_500.html => html page to be show by the redirection server if there is an unexpected internal error
 ```

-## 2. Start postgres database using Docker :
+## 2. Start postgres database using Docker (on a dedicated terminal window):
 ```
 	docker run -e POSTGRES_PASSWORD=password -e POSTGRES_USER=postgres -p 5433:5432  postgres
 ```
+Keep the terminal open, the database will be stopped and deleted when you close it.

 ## 3. Connect to the database with the tool of your choice (dbeaver, pgadmin, etc.).
     - Host : *localhost*
     - Port : *5433*